-Evaluation metrics After calculating mod\pred and bc\pred, we compared them to days with available observations in qc\obs to assess the gap-filling framework's efficiency.
-This evaluation is leave-one-out cross-validation because the RVs were predicted without using the station's observation.
+Evaluation metrics After calculating mod\pred and bc\pred, we compared them to days with available observations in 265 qc obs to assess the gap-filling framework's efficiency.
+This evaluation is leave-one-out cross-validation because the RVs were 266 267 predicted without using the station's observations.
 For this purpose, we employed a variety of metrics that evaluate both the continuous and categorical nature of precipitation.
-The continuous metrics were: the refined index of agreement (dr), mean absolute error (mae), root mean squared error (rmse), normalized mae (nmae), and normalized rmse (nrmse).
-The categorical metrics were: accuracy, precision, recall, F-measure (f1), balanced accuracy (bcc), and G-mean (g\mean).
-Despite the amount of metrics, it should be stated that we focus the evaluation on two key metrics: dr and bcc (see Technical Validation section).
+The continuous metrics were: the refined index of agreement (dr), mean 268 absolute error (mae), root mean squared error (rmse), normalized mae (nmae), and normalized rmse (nrmse).
+The categorical 269 metrics were: accuracy, precision, recall, F-measure (f1), balanced accuracy (bcc), and G-mean (g mean).
+Despite the amount 270 of metrics, it should be stated that we focus the evaluation on two key metrics: dr and bcc (see Technical Validation section).
+271 These are defined as: 272 where n is the number of observations, $p_i$ is the predicted precipitation on day i, $\hat{y}i$ is the observed precipitation on day i, and $\bar{y}$ is the mean of $\hat{y}i$ .